 Ticket gives Obama the chance to meet Putin at the very last minute.

-When U.S. President Barack Obama arrived in Stockholm, he was greeted with large, red boards offering a cheap last-minute trip to Moscow.
+When U.S. President Barack Obama arrived in Stockholm for a meeting with Reinfeldt, Sweden's prime minister at the time, he was greeted with large, red boards offering a cheap last-minute trip to Moscow.
 It was the Swedish travel agency Ticket giving Obama a chance to change his mind.
 For just 196 USD Obama could fly to Russian President Vladimir Putin and have the bilateral talk the Americans canceled a few weeks ago.

 "Isn't it more important for you to discuss Snowden than 'femte jobbskatte-avdraget'?"* was the message on the boards seen at the airport Arlanda, outside the Swedish government headquarters Rosenbad and outside Grand Hotel where Obama is staying.